 While updating my bathroom, I contemplated taking down our mirror and putting up two round ones in it’s place… I do love the look of a round mirror, but I really liked the large size of the one we already had.
 Plus, patching the wall after I ripped that bad boy down, sounded horrible.
 Creating a frame for it seemed like my best option to make it work.
 There was no way I was keeping it up the way it was.
 With the little hideous plastic holder-clips they put all around it.
 What’s that all about anyway?

-There are lots of different directions you can go when making a frame for a mirror.
+There are lots of different directions you can go when making a DIY mirror frame.
 I chose to stain it with wood stain that I already had in the garage, but you can paint it a color to match your bathroom.
 Or choose a fun accent color to give a little pop to the room.
 Also, adding little touches like the braces I used in the corners, make it feel a little more finished.
 Adding large nailhead trim, or…..decorative wood trim!
 That could be fun!
 Well now I need another mirror to update.

-These are the items I used to make my frame:
+These are the items I used to make my DIY mirror frame:

-This is one of those little projects that doesn’t take long, which = same-day instant gratification, baby!
+This DIY mirror frame is one of those little projects that doesn’t take long, which = same-day instant gratification, baby!
 My favorite thing.
 Ha.
 Here are the steps for completing a wood frame like mine.

 Measure length and width of your mirror and cut 4 pieces of 1 x3 boards to size.
 I’d recommend cutting slightly larger than mirror size, so you don’t see any of the mirror sticking out from the frame.
 That would not be pretty.